cataclysmbnteam/Cataclysm-BN/.github/pull_request_template.md

   - [ ] If the change alters versions of software required to build or work with the game, please document it.
 - [ ] This is a PR that removes JSON entities.
   - [ ] The removed JSON entities have new entries in `data/json/obsoletion/` folder or use some other migration process for existing saves.
+- [ ] This PR modifies BN's lua API.
+  - [ ] I have committed the output of `deno task dev` so the Lua API documentation is updated.
 -->